ernop/perapera-frequency/README.md

 https://addons.mozilla.org/en-us/firefox/addon/perapera-kun-chinese-popup-tra/

-It is an awesome add-on for firefox which pops up a definition for chinese words you mouse-over.
+It is an awesome add-on for firefox which pops up a definition for chinese words when you mouse-over them.

 The corpus